SpeakUP Academy

 What does the suffix -tempered mean in English?

-The suffix -tempered having a particular type of temperament or emotional disposition In Spanish it usually maps to de temperamento / de carácter.
+The suffix -tempered describes someone's emotional character: even-tempered (calm, steady) versus hot-tempered (quick to anger).
+In Spanish it usually maps to de temperamento / de carácter.

 Can you give an example of a word with -tempered?